Snazzwaggler/Snazzwaggler.github.io/README.md

-# snazzwaggler
+# Kymberly Larson

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Welcome to my webpage!
+Here is the place to learn about my experience as a Computer Scientist and to see all of the cool projects I've worked on.

 ## Prerequisites

 You will need the following things properly installed on your computer.

 * [Git](https://git-scm.com/)
 * [Node.js](https://nodejs.org/) (with npm)
 * [Ember CLI](https://cli.emberjs.com/release/)
 * [Google Chrome](https://google.com/chrome/)

-## Installation

-* `git clone <repository-url>` this repository
-* `cd snazzwaggler`
-* `npm install`

 ## Running / Development

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

-### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests